History of Pete Buttigieg in Timeline

 In 2013, Pete Buttigieg proposed the Smart Streets urban development program to improve South Bend's downtown area.

-Pete Buttigieg returned to the United States on September 23, 2014, after serving for seven months in Afghanistan.
+Pete Buttigieg returned to the United States on September 23, 2014, while serving as mayor.

-October 2014: Buttigieg returned to his role as mayor
+October 2014: Buttigieg Returned to Role as Mayor

-In October 2014, Pete Buttigieg returned to his role as mayor.
+In October 2014, Pete Buttigieg returned to his role as mayor in South Bend.

 2014: Aspen Institute Rodel Fellow

-In 2014, Buttigieg was named an Aspen Institute Rodel Fellow.
+Buttigieg was selected as a 2014 Aspen Institute Rodel Fellow.

-In 2014, Pete Buttigieg took a seven-month leave during his mayoral term to deploy to Afghanistan.
+In 2014, Pete Buttigieg took a seven-month leave during his mayoral term to deploy to Afghanistan as part of the U.S. Navy Reserve.

 In 2014, Pete Buttigieg was named to the Truman National Security Project's board of advisors.

-In August 2015, Pete Buttigieg met Chasten Glezman on the dating app Hinge.
+In August 2015, Buttigieg began dating Chasten Glezman after meeting on the dating app Hinge.

-In November 2015, Pete Buttigieg was elected to his second term as mayor of South Bend with over 80 percent of the vote, defeating Republican Kelly Jones.
+In November 2015, Pete Buttigieg was elected to his second term as mayor, securing over 80 percent of the vote against Republican Kelly Jones.

-In November 2015, the "Vacant and Abandoned Properties Initiative" (1,000 Properties in 1,000 Days) reached its goal two months before its scheduled end date.
+In November 2015, the "Vacant and Abandoned Properties Initiative" reached its goal two months before its scheduled end date.

-In 2015, Buttigieg was a recipient of the Fenn Award, given by the John F. Kennedy Presidential Library in recognition of his work as mayor.
+In 2015, Buttigieg received the Fenn Award, given by the John F. Kennedy Presidential Library, in recognition of his work as mayor.

 In 2015, a federal judge ruled that Boykins's recordings violated the Federal Wiretap Act.

-November 2016: Obama cited Buttigieg as Democratic talent
+November 2016: Obama cites Buttigieg as one of the Democratic Party's talents

-In November 2016, Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents in a profile by The New Yorker.
+In November 2016 Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents in a profile on the outgoing president conducted by The New Yorker.

 In 2016, after winning reelection, Pete Buttigieg signed an executive order to help establish a recognized city identification card in South Bend.

-In 2016, elements of the Smart Streets project were completed.
+In 2016, elements of the Smart Streets implementation project were completed.

-In 2016, the City of South Bend partnered with the State of Indiana and private developers to break ground on a $165-million renovation of the former Studebaker complex, aiming to facilitate industrial and housing units.
+In 2016, the City of South Bend partnered with the State of Indiana and private developers to break ground on a $165-million renovation of the former Studebaker complex, hoping that the redevelopment would facilitate industrial and housing units.

-In the 2016 U.S. Senate election in Indiana, Pete Buttigieg campaigned for Democratic Senate nominee Evan Bayh.
-In the 2016 Democratic presidential primaries, Buttigieg endorsed Hillary Clinton.
+In the 2016 U.S. Senate election in Indiana, Pete Buttigieg campaigned on behalf of Democratic Senate nominee Evan Bayh.
+He also endorsed Hillary Clinton in the 2016 Democratic presidential primaries.

-In January 2017, Pete Buttigieg announced his candidacy for chairman of the Democratic National Committee (DNC).
+In January 2017, Pete Buttigieg announced his candidacy for chairman of the Democratic National Committee (DNC) in its 2017 chairmanship election.

-In March 2017, Buttigieg wrote an article for the HuffPost defending a resident of Granger, Indiana, who was deported after living in the U.S. for 17 years.
-He criticized the Trump administration's deportation policies and supported DACA.
+In March 2017, Buttigieg defended a Granger, Indiana resident in an article for the HuffPost.
+The resident was deported after living in the U.S. for 17 years, despite regularly checking in with ICE and applying for a green card.

-On December 14, 2017, Buttigieg announced his engagement to Chasten Glezman via a Facebook post.
+On December 14, 2017, Buttigieg announced his engagement to Chasten Glezman in a Facebook post.

-Following his run in the 2017 Democratic National Committee chairmanship election, Pete Buttigieg increased his out-of-city travel.
+Following his run in the 2017 Democratic National Committee chairmanship election, Pete Buttigieg increased his out-of-city travel as his national profile grew.

 2017: Left U.S. Navy Reserve